Answered By Library Staff

 • You may get notifications of the software/app where you have downloaded the book to, reminding you about due dates and renewals

 The start of this video explains how to discover ebooks in the TCC Library collection as well as view in your browser without having to download.
 Read on below for specifics about EBSCO ebooks.
+Please note that since the creation of this video, the EBSCO interface updated.

 The sections of the video may be relevant as well: Intro: 0:00 | Searching Discovery Catalog for eBooks: 0:41 | EBSCO ebook example : 2:44 | JSTOR ebook example: 6:48